Updated February 2021

 Although Adrian Rudge seemed to like the Zero Five, they didn't hear back from him and not long after, bass guitarist Colin Noble decided to leave the band.
 David Jones who worked in a Wolverhamptom music shop was recruited as Colin's replacement.
 This left Andy Ball and Dave Fellows as the only remaining original members.
 Adrian Rudge eventually contacted the band and took over as manager, giving the group a boost by raising the band's profile by advertising etc. and finally securing a record test at St. Johns Wood's famous Abbey Road Studios in London.

-The two Zero Five tracks chosen by EMI to be released on a single were the A-side 'Dusty' originally written by three of the 'Four Seasons' as recorded by 'The Rag Dolls', and 'Just Like A Girl' for the B-side (originally called 'Just Like A Boy', but had the lyrics changed as did Dusty, to be more suited to the group).
+The two Zero Five tracks chosen by EMI to be released on a single were the A-side 'Dusty' originally written by three of the "Four Seasons" as recorded by "The Rag Dolls", and 'Just Like A Girl' for the B-side (originally called 'Just Like A Boy', but had the lyrics changed as did Dusty, to be more suited to the group).

-The single 'Dusty/Just Like A Girl was released on the Columbia Records label on November 5th 1965, and although a great recording, it was unable to set the UK charts on fire the same way as Guy Fawkes would light up the skies on bonfire night that year.
+The single 'Dusty/Just Like A Girl' by Zero Five was released on the Columbia Records label on November 5th 1965, and although a great recording, it was unable to set the UK charts on fire the same way as Guy Fawkes would light up the skies on bonfire night that year.
 Due to contractual obligations with EMI, Adrian Rudge was unfortunately unable to continue as the group's manager, which left Tim Marshall (Reg's dad) to carry on as manager.

-On the up-side, just having a record out and be billed as 'recording artistes' certainly boosted the Zero Five's popularity to new levels as they discovered when playing one night in Liverpool as recalled by vocalist Reg Marshall (see top of this page).
+On the up-side, just having a record out and be billed as "recording artistes" certainly boosted the Zero Five's popularity to new levels as they discovered when playing one night in Liverpool as recalled by vocalist Reg Marshall (see top of this page).
 "I think it was the first time we'd ever had the audience screaming for us.
 We seemed to do all right in Liverpool.
-Happy days!!" said Reg.
+Happy days!" said Reg.

 However, by the mid 1960's, change was in the air as far as pop music was concerned.
 Although still busy with bookings, the Zero Five would have no further record releases.
 By 1967 some band members decided it was time to move on resulting in the line-up going their separate ways and thus the end of the road for Zero Five.

-Forty five years later, with the Zero Five now a distant memory, you may wonder what they are doing now?
-These days, lead vocalist Tom Stanier fronts 'Second Thoughts' - a sixties tribute band from Cannock - and also sings with 'Chrissy and The Shambles' (Chrissy being Tom's youngest daughter).
-Original Zero Five bass guitarist Colin Noble also plays bass with Chrissy and The Shambles.
-Andy Ball still plays drums as he has done for years in numerous West Midlands bands.
+More than 50 years later, with the Zero Five now a distant memory, you may wonder what are they doing now?
+Lead vocalist Tom Stanier fronted "Second Thoughts" - a sixties tribute band from Cannock - and also sings with "Chrissy and The Shambles" (Chrissy being Tom's youngest daughter).
+Original Zero Five bass guitarist Colin Noble played bass with Chrissy and The Shambles.
+Andy Ball plays drums as he has done for years in numerous West Midlands bands.
 Dave Fellows and Reg Marshall have both long since retired from playing music.
-Latest news is Dave "Boot" Jones and Andy Ball are performing together locally in a band called 'The Beatroutes'.
+Dave "Boot" Jones and Andy Ball performed together locally in a band called "The Beatroutes".

 BrumBeat would like to thank Reg Marshall, Colin Noble, Bill Shaw, and Suzie for their assistance in writing this story of The Zero Five.